Tasnime1/AUTOSAR-MasterClass-Sprints/README.md

 # :star2: AUTOSAR-MasterClass-Sprints :star2:
 :star2: Tasks and Final Project for the Master Class.

-## :star2: Project Features: :star2:
+## :star2: For over 3-months I had the opportunity to take a deep dive into:: :star2:
 :star2: Understanding why AUTOSAR was created, what is its applications and how it evolved across years.

 :star2: Wired through another ECU monitoring device(UART).